John Glanville Gill: Extending the legacy of Elijah Parish Lovejoy

 Following Gill's activism and burnings staged by protesters against his efforts to integrate schools, the congregation of the First Unitarian Church in Alton decided that Gill was too controversial.
 A quorum met in 1950 and voted by 46 to 25 not to renew his contract as minister.
 Alton's desegregation struggle and Gill's dismissal were the topic of an article in the January 22, 1951, issue of Time magazine.

 Nearly a half century later, Lovejoy scholar Rev. Robert Tabscott organized a Service of Recognition for Gill.
 It was held on February 20, 1995, at the First Unitarian Church of Alton, to offset Gill's dismissal so many years before.

-The Alton Telegraph wrote in a review of Gill's book, "Merton Dillon and Paul Simon wrote Lovejoy biographies in the 1960s, but Gill's Tide Without Turning: Elijah Lovejoy and Freedom of the Press remains the definitive work on the martyred newspaper editor.
+In a 2008 article about Gill, The Telegraph wrote of his book, "Merton Dillon and Paul Simon wrote Lovejoy biographies in the 1960s, but Gill's Tide Without Turning: Elijah Lovejoy and Freedom of the Press remains the definitive work on the martyred newspaper editor.
 Only Gill who, like Lovejoy, had also endured persecution while fighting for dignity and freedom in the River Bend could have written such a book."

-Gill died on October 23, 1979 in Washington, D.C.
+Gill died on October 23, 1979, in Silver Spring, Maryland.